sophiariley/PMSD/README.md

 curl -X GET http://localhost:8080/ehrbase/rest/openehr/v1/definition/template/adl1.4
 ```

-make sure to take note of your template's ID!
+This command will also return your template's ID. **Make sure to note this down!**

 ## Step 4: Create an EHR
 Run the following bash command to create an electronic health record: